-Senior Exit Requirement (Comprehensive Requirement)
+Comprehensive Senior Exit Requirement

 Every major at UCSC includes a senior exit requirement (also known as the comprehensive requirement) designed to integrate the knowledge and skills learned throughout the curriculum.
 Students majoring in the Sociology BA or Sociology with GISES concentration, must complete one of the comprehensive requirements outlined below.
 Students majoring in the Combined LALS/SOCY major should refer to the LALS department for the comprehensive requirements.